vkharge/CKA/docs/02-Core-Concepts/06-Kube-Controller-Manager.md

 ## Node Controller
    - Responsible for monitoring the state of the Nodes and taking necessary actions to keep the application running.
+     It does that through the kube-apiserver

+     Node Controller checks the status of the node every 5 sec [Node Monitor Period = 5], in this node controller monitor the health of the nodes i.e Node Controller sends a request to kube-apiserver and kube-apiserver sends the request to kubelet on the worker kubelet sends the status of the node to the kube-apiserver and kube-apiserver sends back the status to node controller

+     If the node-controller stops receiving the heartbeats from the nodes than the node is marked as unreachable but it waits for 40 sec before marking the node as unreachable [Node Monitor Grace Period = 40s].
+After a node is marked as unreachabe, it gives 5 mins to come back up [POD Eviction Timeout = 5m]. if it doesn't, it removes the PODs assigned to that nodes and provisions them on healthly nodes if the PODs are part of replicasets.

    ![node-controller](../../images/node-controller.PNG)

 ## Replication Controller
    - It is responsible for monitoring the status of replicasets and ensuring that the desired number of pods are available at all time within the set.
+      If a POD dies, it will create a new POD

    ![replication-controller](../../images/replication-controller.PNG)

 ## Other Controllers
-   - There are many more such controllers available within kubernetes
+   - There are many more such controllers available within kubernetes All these controllers are packaged as a single process called as kube-controller-manager and when you install the kube-controller-manager different controllers get installed as well.
    ![other-controllers](../../images/other-controllers.PNG)